The following article uses options that are available starting with the Enterprise edition and project type.

 The steps to follow are presented below:

-1. Go in the Organization page, create your features and set some suggestive identifiers for them (e.g. Feature1, Feature2, etc.)
+1. Go to the Organization page, create your features and set some suggestive identifiers for them (e.g., Feature1, Feature2, etc.)

-2. Go in the Dialogs page and add the “ConfigureDlg” dialog
+2. Go to the Dialogs page and add the “ConfigureDlg” dialog

 3. Under the “ConfigureDlg” dialog add a “New Dialog” for each feature that you have in your package and rename each dialog as you please (e.g. Feature1Dlg, Feature2Dlg, etc.)